-We are involved in various legal proceedings that arise in the ordinary course of our business.
-We believe that such routine litigation, claims and administrative proceedings will not have a material adverse impact on our financial position, results of operations or cash flows.
-We record a contingent liability when a loss is considered probable and the amount can be reasonably estimated.
+We are involved from time-to-time in various legal proceedings that arise in the ordinary course of our business, including, but not limited to commercial disputes, environmental matters, and litigation in connection with transactions including acquisitions and divestitures.
+We believe that such litigation, claims and administrative proceedings will not have a material adverse impact on our financial position or our results of operations.
+We record a liability when a loss is considered probable and the amount can be reasonably estimated.